scloud19/SECipedia/AWS/EC2.md

 			When you launch, the instance enters the pending state
 		2) Running
 			Start to get billed for each hour or partial hour that you keep the instance running.
+				At this point, you're guaranteed
+					If launched into a VPC, the private IP address is given from the range of the subnet (if you don't specify one yourself).
+For the primary private IP, this is linked to eth0.
+						For instances launched in a VPC, the private IP remains associated with the network interface when the instance is stopped/restarted.
+It is released when the instance is terminated.
 		3) Stop/Start (In EBS-backed instances)
 			If the instance is running in Ec2-VPC, it retains its private IP address (thus any associated Elastic IPs still map correctly, etc.)
 				Remember that the instance DOES get a new public IP, unless it has an Elastic IP addr (which doesnt change).